Sourdough Starter

 Is a sourdough starter alive?

 Yes.
 A sourdough starter is a living colony of wild yeast and bacteria.
 As long as you feed it regularly, the microorganisms stay alive and active.
-Neglect it long enough and they die — but a refrigerated starter can often be revived after weeks of neglect with a few days of consistent feeding.
+A refrigerated starter can often be revived after weeks of neglect with a few days of consistent feeding.

 Can you buy a sourdough starter?

 You can.
-Bakeries, online retailers, and even some grocery stores sell dehydrated or fresh starters.
-You can also get a piece from a friend's existing starter.
+Bakeries, online retailers, and some grocery stores sell dehydrated or fresh starters.
+You can also get a piece from a friend's existing culture.
 Either way, the culture adapts to your local flour and environment within a few feeding cycles.

 What does sourdough starter smell like?

-A healthy starter smells pleasantly sour — like yogurt, mild vinegar, or ripe fruit.
-A strong acetone or nail polish remover smell means it's very hungry and needs immediate feeding.
+A healthy starter smells pleasantly sour, like yogurt, mild vinegar, or ripe fruit.
+A strong acetone or nail polish remover smell means it's very hungry and needs feeding.
 If it smells putrid or develops colored mold, discard it and start over.

 Cook smarter